cyberrumor/ammo/README.md

 ## Technical Details

-### What AMMO does

-- AMMO works via creating symlinks in your game directory pointing to your mod files
+AMMO works via creating symlinks in your game directory pointing to your mod files
-- When you install an archive, the archive may be renamed to remove special characters
-- This will remove symlinks and empty directories from your game dir, and reinstall them whenever you commit.

-### What AMMO does NOT

-- Ammo is NOT a download manager
-- Ammo is NOT an API client
-- Ammo does not launch programs

 ### Why Symlinks?